 Ever since I was a little kid I was passionate about experiencing life in countries on the other side of the world.
 When I was 2 or 3 years old, my grandfather who was a geography teacher had this giant atlas that was literally bigger than me.
 So I used to open the giant Atlas and walk from one continent to another.
 But little did I know that one day I will actually end up visiting all these places.
 Places that I used to fantasize about while wondering how do people live like on the other side of the planet.

-I graduated from the Faculty of Economics in my native city, Skopje as one of the best students in my class.
-And after that, Macedonia, and for that fact, Europe as well seemed too small and not adventurous enough for my taste.
+I graduated from the Faculty of Economics in my native city, that suddenly looked too small and not adventurous enough for my taste anymore.
 Therefore, I started traveling to other destinations.
 Consequently, I had my fair share of culture shock and adventures, one would say maybe even enough for a lifetime.
 Just kidding, I’m still only 26.

 A lot of people are curious about how I manage to travel so much at such a young age.
 Well, to be honest, it’s not that hard.
 Actually, this is why I made this blog.
 To share my experience and tips with you so you could do the same and travel the world on a friendly budget.